CheCoelho/onchainERC20Exchange/README.md

 ## STEP 4:

-Register ERC20 as a tradeable asset on the exchange
+Register ERC20 as a tradeable asset on the exchange.

 ```
 npx hardhat run scripts/registerToken.js --network localhost